 Once you’re writing blog posts for a client, it’s time to look at their marketing and see where else you could contribute.
 For instance, creating a free special report, white paper, or case study for their subscribers is a natural segue, once they already know and love your work.

 Pitching additional projects that complement their content marketing strategy and take it beyond “just blog posts” can easily add $1,000 or more to your monthly income.

 10. Anatomy of a $5,000 blog writing month

 If you’re getting $300 a post, doing 4 posts a month, that’s $1,200 a month from one client.
 You can see that it’s not hard to build to $5K a month at this rate — and at this point, $300 a post is on the low end of what better blog writers are getting.
 It would only take 4 clients, maybe even less if you’re proactive at upselling.

 At rates from $300 and up, it also means you’d only need to write 15-17 posts a month, to earn the pay that took me 60 posts to achieve a decade ago.

 I feel thrilled to write that!
 I’ve been advocating for better writer pay rates and encouraging blog writers to ask for more for years.
 And remember — if you do an upsell and have a special report or short e-book in the mix, then you get there with even fewer posts.

 Finally, professional pay for blogging is becoming a reality.
 Interested?
+The question of how to make money blogging is no longer as mysterious as it once was.
 Go out and get your share of it.

 What’s the most you’ve been paid for blogging in a month?
 Share in the comments and tell us how you’re doing it.